gyzcode/inference-tutorials-generic/face_detection_tutorial/Readme.md

 ### Using Git Clone to Clone the Entire Repository

-1. Bring up a command shell prompt by opening an Xterm window or selecting an Xterm window that is already open.
+1. Bring up a command shell prompt by opening a terminal (such as Xterm) or selecting a terminal that is already open.

 2. Create a "tutorials" directory where we can download the Face Detection tutorial and then change to it: